Weyl quantization of degree 2 symplectic graded manifolds: Introduction

 To answer this question, we are naturally led to the study of Weyl quantization on symplectic graded manifolds of degree 2.
 The classical Weyl quantization formula is the prototypical example of a quantization map: to each polynomial function on the classical phase space $T^*\bbR^n$, it assigns a differential operator on $\bbR^n$.
-More precisely, the Weyl quantization maps polynomials in the coordinates $(x^i,p_i)$ to differential operators on $x^i$, and is defined as the symmetrization map such that $p_i \mapsto \frac{\hbar}{\bi}\frac{\partial}{\partial x^i}$ and $x^i \mapsto m_{x^i}$ (multiplication by $x^i$).
-Weyl quantization has been generalized to various contexts and plays a role in different branches of mathematics, e.g.\ harmonic analysis \cite{Fol89}, pseudo-differential symbolic calculus \cite{Hor79}, formal \cite{BFFLS78} and strict \cite{Rie89} deformation quantizations.
-More specifically, we are concerned by the extension of Weyl quantization to smooth manifolds and supermanifolds.
-Using an affine connection on $M$, Underhill has built a Weyl quantization on the symplectic manifold $T^*M$ \cite{Und78}.
-Considering in addition a connection on a vector bundle $V\to M$, Widom \cite{Wid80} has obtained more generally a quantization map of the form $\cQ_\hbar^M:\cO(T^*[2]M)\otimes_\Cinfty\Ga(\End V)\to\D(M,V)$, where $\D(M,V)$ is the algebra of differential operators on $V$, see also \cite{Bok69}.
-In the case where $V=S$ is the spinor bundle of a Riemannian spin manifold $(M,\mg)$, Getzler \cite{Get83} has used such a map $\cQ_\hbar^M$ to get a Weyl quantization on the symplectic supermanifold $T^*M\oplus\Pi TM$ and then prove the index theorem for the Riemannian Dirac operator.
+More precisely, the Weyl quantization maps polynomials in the coordinates $(x^i,p_i)$ to differential operators on $\bbR^n$ with coordinates $(x^i )$, and is defined as the symmetrization map such that $p_i \mapsto \frac{\hbar}{\bi}\frac{\partial}{\partial x^i}$ and $x^i \mapsto m_{x^i}$ (multiplication by $x^i$).
+Weyl quantization has been generalized to various contexts and plays an important role in different branches of mathematics, e.g.\ harmonic analysis \cite{Fol89}, pseudo-differential symbolic calculus \cite{Hor79}, formal and strict deformation quantizations \cite{BFFLS78, Rie89}.
+More specifically, we are concerned with the extension of Weyl quantization to smooth manifolds and supermanifolds.
+Using an affine connection on $M$, Underhill built a Weyl quantization on the symplectic manifold $T^*M$ \cite{Und78}.
+More generally, by choosing an additional linear connection on the vector bundle $V\to M$, Widom \cite{Wid80} obtained a quantization map of the form $\cQ_\hbar^M:\cO(T^*[2]M)\otimes_\Cinfty\Ga(\End V)\to\D(M,V)$, where $\D(M,V)$ is the algebra of differential operators on $V$ (see also \cite{Bok69}).
+In the case when $V$ is the spinor bundle $S$ of a Riemannian spin manifold $(M,\mg)$, Getzler \cite{Get83} used such a map $\cQ_\hbar^M$ to obtain a Weyl quantization on the symplectic supermanifold $T^*M\oplus\Pi TM$ and then proved the index theorem for the Riemannian Dirac operator.
 See \cite{Vor99} for the case where $S=\Om(M)$.
-Other related quantization schemes have been applied to even symplectic supermanifolds, see e.g.\ \cite{Bor00,Mic10a,Mic12}.
+Other related quantization schemes have been applied to even symplectic supermanifolds.
+See e.g.\ \cite{Bor00,Mic10a,Mic12}.